Launch Operations Underway

 Here's how it works:

 We source directly from ejido ranching communities in the border region, process and store the beef at our operation in Acuña, Coahuila, and sell to customers who cross from Del Rio, Texas to pick up their orders.
-Three parties.
-No middlemen between them.
 Revenue from beef sales covers operating costs — the mission doesn't run on donations long-term.

 Direct